June 8th, 2020

-Below is a summary of the changes brought about by Act and what they mean for businesses that are currently in the process of spending their PPP loans.
+Below is a summary of the changes brought about by Act and subsequent guidance, and what they mean for businesses that are currently in the process of spending their PPP loans.
 Please see our COVID -19 resource page with our other discussions on the PPP loan for a full analysis of the topic.

 Timeframe for Applying for PPP Loan